wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    * <a target="_blank" href="https://learnk8s.io/terraform-eks" titile="OCTOBER 2020 by Kristijan Mitevski">"Provisioning Kubernetes clusters on AWS with Terraform and EKS" (using eksctl)</a>
    <br /><br />

-EKS can be based on AWS Fargate which manages nodes for you.
+EKS can be based on AWS Fargate which manages nodes for you so you don't have to specify server instance types.
+Just tell EKS how much RAM and CPU you need.
 (Same with GKE AutoPilot).

+List commands: <tt>aws eks help</tt>
+   * associate-encryption-config
+   * associate-identity-provider-config
+   * create-addon
+   * create-cluster
+   * create-fargate-profile
+   * create-nodegroup
+   * delete-addon
+   * delete-cluster
+   * delete-fargate-profile
+   * delete-nodegroup
+   * deregister-cluster
+   * describe-addon
+   * describe-addon-versions
+   * describe-cluster
+   * describe-fargate-profile
+   * describe-identity-provider-config
+   * describe-nodegroup
+   * describe-update
+   * disassociate-identity-provider-config
+   * get-token
+   * help
+   * list-addons
+   * list-clusters
+   * list-fargate-profiles
+   * list-identity-provider-configs
+   * list-nodegroups
+   * list-tags-for-resource
+   * list-updates
+   * register-cluster
+   * tag-resource
+   * untag-resource
+   * update-addon
+   * update-cluster-config
+   * update-cluster-version
+   * update-kubeconfig
+   * update-nodegroup-config
+   * update-nodegroup-version
+   * wait
+   <br /><br />

 <a name="EKSBFT"></a>